jennalyse/BEE2041-Empirical-Project/README.md

 My final dataset that I use in my report is in the 'cleaned_crashes.csv' file.

 Then my report is in the 'BlogPost.ipynb' file.
+I have also included the 'BlogPost.html' file.